realdavian/GateAway/README.md

 ## Privacy

-TsukubaVPNGate is built with privacy in mind:
+GateAway is built with privacy in mind:
 - All connection metrics and history stay strictly on your local machine.
 - No external tracking, analytics, or third-party servers are involved in your data flow.
 - It is a direct interface between your Mac and the public VPNGate network.

-> **Server Logging Disclaimer**: TsukubaVPNGate connects to servers provided by volunteers in the [VPNGate](https://www.vpngate.net) network.
+> **Server Logging Disclaimer**: GateAway connects to servers provided by volunteers in the [VPNGate](https://www.vpngate.net) network.
 While this application does not track your activity, individual server operators (volunteers) may keep their own logs.
 We have no control over the logging policies of these volunteer servers.
 Always use the service responsibly and in accordance with local laws.

 ---